CDCgov/metapop-model/README.md

 ## Model features

 * Stochastic SEIRV model
-* Flexible numbers of groups (e.g., age classes) that is changeable using the config
+* Flexible numbers of groups (e.g., age classes or connected populations) that is changeable using the config
 * Basic example of how to do a calibration

 ## Getting started